- Sustainability overview

 - We honour our commitments.

-- We know our customers and their business and adhere to trading practices that follow the letter of local, regional and international maritime law.
+- We know our customers and their business, and we adhere to trading practices that follow the letter of local, regional and international maritime law.

 - Labour standards and human rights practices adhere to all conventions where our ships trade and our offices are located.